 Factory Soundproofing Types and How Effective They Really Are

-Most cars today come with some level of factory soundproofing, but not all materials are made equal.
+Most cars today come with some level of factory soundproofing, but not all materials are created equal.

 Different manufacturers use different approaches, and the results vary dramatically.
 Let’s look at the most common factory solutions, how they work, and why replacing or upgrading them can make a huge difference.